 The ICE protocol needs some time to reach a conclusion about which media route to use (up to the first 5 seconds of a call).
 During this period media for the video system will be sent to the Default Candidate as defined in this setting.

-Default value: Host
+Requires user role: ADMIN Default value: Host

 Value space: Host/Rflx/Relay

 Host: Send media to the video system's private IP address.